awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ## Understanding Volume Statuses and Transitions<a name="StorageVolumeStatuses"></a>

 Each volume has an associated status that tells you at a glance what the health of the volume is\.
 Most of the time, the status indicates that the volume is functioning normally and that no action is needed on your part\.
 In some cases, the status indicates a problem with the volume that might or might not require action on your part\.
 You can find information following to help you decide when you need to act\.
-You can see volume status on the AWS Storage Gateway console or by using one of the Storage Gateway API operations, for example [DescribeCachediSCSIVolumes](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DescribeCachediSCSIVolumes.html) or [DescribeStorediSCSIVolumes](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DescribeStorediSCSIVolumes.html)\.
+You can see volume status on the Storage Gateway console or by using one of the Storage Gateway API operations, for example [DescribeCachediSCSIVolumes](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DescribeCachediSCSIVolumes.html) or [DescribeStorediSCSIVolumes](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DescribeStorediSCSIVolumes.html)\.

 **Topics**
 + [Understanding Volume Status](#StorageVolumeStatuses2)